Biblical Reasons to Reach Internationals

 - “The alien living with you must be treated as one of your native born.
 Love him as yourself, for you were aliens in Egypt.
 I am the Lord your God.”
 Leviticus 19:33,34 (also see Deuteronomy 10:17-19; 16:10,11, 14; 31:12)

 - “Do not neglect to show hospitality to strangers, for thereby some have entertained angels unawares.”
 Hebrews 13:2

 - Today, international students are “the aliens” and “strangers” on the college campus.

 There is only one Savior for all mankind.

 - “Salvation is found in no one else, for there is no other name under heaven given to men by which we must be saved.”
 Acts 4:12

 - If an international student gains a degree from an American university, and even lands a terrific job, he or she has attained a lot from the world’s perspective, but without Christ, the person is still lost for eternity.

 - By taking the time to share the good news of the gospel with our international friends we are giving them the opportunity to know the God we love and serve.

 Internationals are not tourists or privileged visitors.
 They are men and women who have often come from a distant land with few resources, no friends, and a fair amount of anxiety about what the future will hold for them.
 They are often lonely, vulnerable, and very much in need friends.
-By showing loving concern for international students, we are expressing the heart of God to those who are sometimes most vulnerable.
+By showing loving concern for international students, we are expressing in a tangible way the heart of God to them.